HazemBZ/mlh-demo/README.md

-This repo is a hybrid automated scripting system, taken from a freelance project (after the clients consent).
+This repo is a hybrid automated scripting system, taken from one of my freelance project (after the clients consent).
 It is refactored in order to show only the most crucial parts;

 ## Architecture